 Modern, agile application development increasingly integrates development, testing and operation.
 While the respective teams used to work independently and separately from each other, today they are linked by cooperation in a DevOps model.
 Hybrid cloud platforms enable teams to develop software faster and to shorten release procedures.
 Applications can be ported as needed between teams and their respective private or public environments.

 What is important here is a hybrid cloud infrastructure that ensures a seamless transition between the public and private environments.
-The Open Telekom Cloud Hybrid Solution, for example, offers DevOps teams this kind of unified environment, which is based on the same hardware and software for public and private clouds.
+The Open Telekom Cloud Hybrid, for example, offers DevOps teams this kind of unified environment, which is based on the same hardware and software for public and private clouds.
 Each developed application can run in both the public and private environments – in line with the motto: develop once, run anywhere.
 And this is true even if the company in question doesn’t work with container technology.

 5: Real-time data processing – minimum latency, maximum power